tudelft3d/website/_posts/2024-09-02-welcome-amy.md

 Amy has recently joined our research group as a PhD candidate.
 Her research will be focused on data- and AI-driven transportation infrastructure life-cycle extension.
+This is a joined PhD research with the [AiDAPT Lab](https://www.tudelft.nl/ai/aidapt)

 Welcome, Amy!